 "Although guidelines and instrumentation for diagnosing preschool children, for example, are weaker, the condition itself is developmental and expected to exist in preschool," said Nigg, who was not involved in the study.
 "So, many of those young diagnoses may be valid."

-Symptoms of the common disorder include inattention, hyperactivity and impulsive behaviour, which can affect a child's ability to learn.
+Symptoms of ADHD include inattention, hyperactivity and impulsive behaviour, which can affect a child's ability to learn.

 The study was done by Susanna Visser, a researcher at the U.S. National Centre on Birth Defects and Developmental Disabilities, and published in a Sept.
 3 report from the U.S. Centers for Disease Control and Prevention.